 Using Emerging Tech to Improve Food Security across South Asia

-A prototype food system game will demonstrate how new technologies could improve agricultural production and distribution
+A prototype food system game demonstrates how new technologies could improve agricultural production and distribution

 Photo by NASA

-The team is reviewing how select technologies — blockchain, artificial intelligence (AI), satellite imaging, and the Internet of Things (IoT) — are or could be respectively implemented in South Asia, with particular attention to India and Pakistan, to decrease uncertainty and mitigate risks for farmers to support agricultural production and distribution.
-To effectively investigate the various factors and stakeholders involved in the decision-making process, researchers will design a paper prototype of a food system game where regional or national outcomes depend on actions of human stakeholder and/or AI players.
+The team reviewed how select technologies — blockchain, artificial intelligence (AI), satellite imaging, and the Internet of Things (IoT) — are or could be respectively implemented in South Asia, with particular attention to India and Pakistan, to decrease uncertainty and mitigate risks for farmers to support agricultural production and distribution.
+To effectively investigate the various factors and stakeholders involved in the decision-making process, the researchers designed a paper prototype of a food system game where regional or national outcomes depend on actions of human stakeholder and/or AI players.

-The project seeks to answer three key questions:
+The project sought to answer three key questions:

 - How are these emerging technologies (blockchain, AI, IoT, satellite imaging) being used in agriculture now?

 - How could they be used to improve food security across South Asia in a way that minimizes costs and maximizes benefits to underserved populations, with particular attention to understanding interdependencies with non-technological factors (e.g., zoning, environmental conditions, public acceptability, etc.)?